mvolkmann/ice-cream-app/README.md

+To start the REST server
+- cd server
+- nodemon server.js
+  or
+  node server.js

+To start the web server
+- npm start

+To run database demo
+- cd server
+- node demo.js

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>